killer-r2d2/therkiller/content/blog/my-first-experience-setting-up-a-web-server.md

 tags: nginx, let's encrypt, web server, linux
 ---

-# My First Experience Setting Up a Web Server with Nginx
+# My First Experience Setting Up a Web Server

 Recently, I embarked on a new challenge: setting up a web server using Nginx on an Ubuntu system.
 This was my first time diving into the world of server configuration, and I wanted to share my experiences and the valuable lessons I learned along the way.